SS Vaterland (1913): Construction and early career

-On the ship's maiden voyage, arriving at New York on 21 May 1914, there were 1,234 crew commanded by a Commodore, four German Naval Reserve Captains and seven officers as watch officers.
+On the ship's maiden voyage, arriving at New York on 21 May 1914, there were 1,234 crew commanded by HAPAG Commodore Hans Ruser.
 The engine department consisted of a chief engineer, three first engineers, thirty-five assistants and electricians with boilers operated by twelve chief firemen, fifteen oilers, 187 stokers and 189 trimmers.
 The ship was highly electrified and had an electric forced air system for fresh air throughout the ship.

 At the reception luncheon held aboard at the Hamburg-American Line's Hoboken piers on that maiden voyage attended by the German Ambassador and officials of the line, Albert Gleaves, at the time Commandant of the New York Navy Yard and later Commander of the Cruiser and Transport Force in the war, asked an official how many troops the ship could carry.
 He reports the official replied: "Ten thousand, and we built her to bring them over here."
 Three years later, at the same pier, by then seized for the Army's Hoboken Port of Embarkation and with the ship under a new name, Gleaves again was aboard as commander of convoy operations in the Atlantic seeing the ship preparing to take 10,000 soldiers to fight Germany.

-Vaterland had made only a few trips when, in late July 1914, she arrived at New York City just as World War I broke out.
-With a safe return to Germany rendered questionable by British dominance of the seas, she was laid up at her Hoboken, New Jersey terminal and remained immobile for nearly three years.
+Vaterland had made only a few commercial round-trips when, in late July 1914, she arrived at New York City just as World War I broke out.
+With a safe return to Germany rendered questionable by British dominance of the seas, she was laid up at her Hoboken, New Jersey, terminal and remained immobile for nearly three years.